dwdii/dwdii.github.io/_posts/2018-05-08-Delivering-ActiveMQ-Messages-To-ElasticSearch.md

 * [Rabbitmq input plugin](https://www.elastic.co/guide/en/logstash/current/plugins-inputs-rabbitmq.html)

 The first, Jms input plugin, seemed to be the most likely to meet the need, so I started there.
-The `logstash-input-jms` plugin, as it is refered to when installing, provides to configuration methods... either in the LogStash.config file or a separate YAML file.
+The `logstash-input-jms` plugin, as it is refered to when installing, provides two configuration methods... either in the LogStash.config file or a separate YAML file.
 I made the initial mistake of mixing these and trying to do some config in the LogStash.config and some in a referenced YAML.
-As it turns out, the YAML file (if specified) takes presidence.
+As it turns out, the YAML file (if specified) takes precedence.

 After figuring that out, my LogStash.config looked something like this: